gravelLab/gravellab.github.io/_pages/trainees.md

 ### What is the language of instruction and research?

 McGill university is a primarily English-speaking university, meaning that almost all classes are taught in English, and you can expect research to occur in English.
-Learning French is not a requirement, although learning basic French it can make life outside McGill easier and more rewarding.
+Although learning basic French is not required, it can make life outside of McGill easier and more rewarding.
+McGill offers French classes.

 ### How often will we meet?

-We hold weekly lab meeting, and I meet one on one with most trainees about once a week.
+We hold weekly lab meeting, and I meet one-on-one with most trainees about once a week for an hour to discuss their research progress and any concerns they may have.
+We communicate throughout the week via slack.

 ### Will the research position be funded?

 Yes, (almost) all research positions are fully funded (stipend + tuition).
 I encourage students to apply for fellowships -- this is helpful for your CV, and gives you more freedom to work on the topic of your choice.
-Else you will be funded via a research grant, which requires your research project to align with the topic of the grant.
+Otherwise, you will be funded via a research grant, which requires your research project to align with the topic of the grant.
 If I propose a project, it is usually because it has funding available.
 There is one rare exception for some international students doing MSc in computer science, where the tuition needs to be covered by external sources, for reasons outside of my control.
 The research in this case is partly funded (stipend + partial tuition).